 Exploration of topics in contemporary physics using the tools of quantum mechanics developed in 290.
 Topics may include multi-electron atoms, molecules, solid state physics, lasers and quantum optics, nuclear physics, nuclear magnetic resonance, surface physics and particle physics.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290.
 Normally offered on alternate years.

 Principles of classical mechanics, including oscillations, nonlinear dynamics, dynamics of systems of particles, non-inertial reference frames, Hamilton and Lagrangian mechanics, celestial mechanics, rigid body motion and coupled oscillations.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 295 or consent of instructor.
-K Jones-Smith.
+C Collett.

 Properties of large-scale systems in terms of a statistical treatment of the motions, interactions and energy levels of particles.
 Basic probability concepts and the principles of statistical mechanics.
 Explanation of thermal equilibrium, heat, work and the laws of thermodynamics.
 Application to various physical systems.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290.
-P Millet.
+K Burson.

 A series of research projects stressing the integration of theory and experiment.
 Emphasis on scientific writing, formal oral presentations, use of the current physics literature.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
-(Oral Presentations.)
 Prerequisite, 290.
 Maximum enrollment, 20.
-The Department.
+G Jones.

 Quantum Theory Seminar.

 An exploration of the mathematical tools and foundations of quantum mechanics.
 Topics include angular momentum, spin, measurement, bound states and perturbation theory.
 (Quantitative and Symbolic Reasoning.)
-(Oral Presentations.)
-Prerequisite, 290 and 350.
+Prerequisite, 350.
 Offered in alternate years.
 Maximum enrollment, 12.

 Intensive study of Maxwell’s equations in both differential and integral form; electrostatics and electro-dynamics; special relativity; and the transformation of electromagnetic fields.
 Introduction to electromagnetic waves and dielectric and magnetic materials.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 295 or consent of instructor.
 Collett.

 Independent research in collaboration with faculty supervisor.
 Students will give a series of formal oral presentations about their research and will write a comprehensive thesis.
-(Oral Presentations.)
 Open to senior concentrators or to others with consent of instructor.
-The Department.
+S Major.

 Research carried out in collaboration with a faculty member.
 Includes written and oral presentation.
 Prerequisite, 550.
-Silversmith.
+S Major.